dvarnai/simillimum/README.md

 -Swapped the MySQL connector to the connector of MariaDB<br/>
 -Added native HandleError:GetHandleStatus(Handle:hndl)<br/>
 -Updated SDKHooks gamedata for CStrike to utilise Dynamic Offsets<br/>
+-Add support for CSS to the ExtinguishEntity function<br/>
 <br/>
 <b>TODO:</b><br/>
 <br/>